Vary your veggies.

 What foods are in the Vegetable Group?

-Any vegetable or 100% vegetable juice counts as a member of the Vegetable Group.
+Any vegetable or 100% vegetable juice counts as part of the Vegetable Group.
 Vegetables may be raw or cooked; fresh, frozen, canned, or dried/dehydrated; and may be whole, cut-up, or mashed.

 Based on their nutrient content, vegetables are organized into 5 subgroups: dark green; red and orange; beans, peas, and lentils; starchy; and other vegetables.